mdn/content/files/en-us/mozilla/add-ons/webextensions/manifest.json/browser_specific_settings/index.md

 - `strict_min_version`
   - : Minimum version of Gecko to support on Android.
 If the Firefox for Android version on which the extension is being installed or run is below this version, the extension is not installed or not run.
 If not provided, defaults to the version determined by `gecko.strict_min_version`. "\*" is not valid in this field.
 - `strict_max_version`
   - : Maximum version of Gecko to support on Android.
 If the Firefox version on which the extension is being installed or run is above this version, the extension is not installed or not run.
-Defaults to "\*", which disables checking for a maximum version.
+Defaults to the version determined by `gecko.strict_max_version`.

 See the list of [valid Gecko versions](https://addons.mozilla.org/api/v5/applications/firefox/).